 Although it is definitely the busiest markets, which in itself can sometimes be overwhelming, it is not a market to miss!

-Where is it: Located 3km from Darwin’s City Centre, you can easily walk there.
+Where is it: Located 3km from Darwin’s City Centre, you can catch public transport or a scooter.
 If you want to drive, the free parking gets busy quick so it’s best to arrive early!
 You’ll find the markets on Mindil Beach, tucked between the Botanic Gardens and Mindil Beach Casino Resort.

 When: The Mindil Markets run Thursday and Sundays, 4pm – 9pm, from the last Thursday in April through to last Thursday in October.